stevo01/SeaChartCreator/README.md

 # SeaChartCreator

 SeaChartCreator is based on python script.
 The script was developed and tested on system with
-- Windows 10 / 64 bit
-- Linux Ubuntu 16.04 / 64 bit
+- Linux debian 9 / 64 bit
 - python 3.5

 The need following external librarys / applications:
 - ImageMagick 7.0.8-1
-- imgkap Ver.
-1.1
+- imgkap (master branch from from https://github.com/stevo01/imgkap/commits/master)
 - FreeImage - https://kent.dl.sourceforge.net/project/freeimage/Source%20Distribution/3.18.0/FreeImage3180.zip
 - pyyaml
+- PIL

-SeaChartCreator use tiles from the OpenSeaMap Projekt and the Open Streetmap Projekt.
+SeaChartCreator use tiles from the OpenSeaMap Project and the Open Streetmap Project.

 Open Sea Map
      http://openseamap.org/